genesis-community/bosh-genesis-kit/MANUAL.md

   - **Access Key** - The Amazon Access Key ID (and its counterpart secret key) for use when dealing with the Amazon Web Services API.
 This is the single most important credential.
-    It is stored in the vault, at `secret/$env/bosh/aws`
+    It is stored in the vault, at `secret/$env/bosh/aws`.
+This is not required if you are using IAM Instance Profiles (see below).

 If you also activate the `proto` feature, you will get a _Proto-BOSH_, which is deplyed via `bosh create-env`.
 That